Table of Contents

 According to research by Accenture, social media will become the preferred shopping channel for Generation Z, with 69% of young consumers interested in purchasing directly through social networks.
 E-commerce players will enable their customers to upload and search for products that they find on social media websites and buy them.

 Also, according to a recent study by eMarketer, 72% of U.S. Internet users regularly or always search for visual content before making a purchase.
-And Gartner predicts that, by 2021, early adopter brands that redesign their websites to support visual and voice search will increase digital commerce revenue by 30%.

 Visual search use cases